DPDmancul/complete-integers-agda/README.md

 <!--README-->
 In this work we will define a superset of integers (the complete integers), which contains the dual of integers along parity (e.g. the odd zero, the even one, ...).
-Then we will see how they form a ring and can be used to define an TODO (parlare di x^l = |x|)
+Then we will see how they form a ring and how they can be used as exponents for real numbers powers, in order to write functions which have a discontinuity in zero (the function itself or one of its derivates), as for example the absolute value and the sign function.
 <!--/README-->

 ## Build